chandler-pc/AlgoritmosAvanzados-PC2/README.md

-# Bentley-Saxe dynamics applied to a geometric data structure
+# Bentley-Saxe dynamization applied to a geometric data structure

 ## Run tests